infinityofspace/jellyfin-alexa-plugin/README.md

 ---

 _Note: This project is still in a very early alpha phase, this means not all features are fully functional at this time and features or usage can change significantly between releases.
-Moreover, new releases can result in data loss of the skill database.
+Moreover, new releases can result in data loss of the plugin configuration.
 Changes on the main branch are not final and may brake your setup, please use the tagged versions for more stable beta versions eg. `0.x`.
 Please always create a backup of your setup beforehand._